-^{1. &}quot;Dimensional" refers to any of Dimensional Fund Advisors LP, Dimensional Fund Advisors Ltd., DFA Australia Limited, Dimensional Fund Advisors Pte.
-Ltd., Dimensional Ireland Limited or Dimensional Japan Ltd.
+1. "Dimensional" refers to any of Dimensional Fund Advisors LP, Dimensional Fund Advisors Ltd., DFA Australia Limited, Dimensional Fund Advisors Pte.
+Ltd., Dimensional Ireland Limited, or Dimensional Japan Ltd.

-GLOBAL EVALUATION FRAMEWORK
+GLOBAL EVALUATION FRAMEWORK - SOCIAL

-Dimensional's Global Evaluation Framework sets out Dimensional's general expectations for all portfolio companies.
+Dimensional's Global Evaluation Framework - Social sets out Dimensional's general expectations for all portfolio companies in Social-Voting Funds and Accounts.
 When implementing the principles contained in Dimensional's Global Evaluation Framework in a given market, in addition to the relevant legal and regulatory requirements, Dimensional will consider local market practices.
 Additionally, for portfolio companies in the United States, Europe, the Middle East, Africa, Japan, and Australia, Dimensional will apply the market-specific considerations contained in the relevant subsection in these Guidelines.